 King Records Jazz Legacy Tweet #7

-Dexter Gordon laid down some tenor sax for Wynonie Harris at a NYC recording session for King Records on December 16, 1947 that yielded “Your Money Don’t Mean a Thing” plus three unreleased tracks.
+Dexter Gordon was one of two tenor saxophonists who recorded for Wynonie Harris in NYC on a December 16, 1947 session that yielded “Your Money Don’t Mean a Thing” plus three unreleased tracks: “Snake Hearted Woman Blues“; “Wild Woman Blues“; and “Baby, Baby Shame On You.”

 King Records Jazz Legacy Tweet #8